-She advises insurer and insured clients in relation to professional indemnity advice as well as statutory liability, public and products liability and general liability matters.
+Emily advises insurer and insured clients on professional indemnity, statutory liability, public and products liability and general liability matters.
 She has acted for a number of different professionals including valuers, solicitors, real estate agents, accountants, financial advisers, insurance brokers and architects in professional negligence proceedings.

-appeared as junior counsel in the Royal Commission in respect to the Pike River Limited Coal tragedy for the New Zealand Mines Rescue Service
+- appeared as junior counsel in the Royal Commission regarding the Pike River coal mine tragedy for the New Zealand Mines Rescue Service

-appeared for various clients in respect to Health and Safety in Employment Act 1992 matters, including a number of sentencings as well as successfully defending a professional charged under this legislation in relation to a fatal accident
+- appeared for various clients in relation to Health and Safety in Employment Act 1992 matters, including a number of sentencings as well as successfully defending a professional charged under this legislation in relation to a fatal accident

-represented real estate agents in relation to misrepresentation claims as well as complaints to the Real Estate Agents Authority
+- represented real estate agents in relation to misrepresentation claims as well as complaints to the Real Estate Agents Authority, and